-155 Skills Development for the Paramedic

-Prerequisite: EMS 050 or equivalent; must be preselected into the Paramedic program.

-Corequisite: EMS 151, 152, 153, 154 Laboratory: 80 hours per semester
+155 Skills Development for the Paramedic 2 Units Prerequisite: EMS 050 or equivalent; must be preselected into the Paramedic program.
+Corequisite: EMS 151, 157, 153, 154.

-Practice to enhance the student's knowledge in regard to the ability to diagnose and treat signs of traumatic emergencies and/or medical emergencies and the ability to respond to specific emergency situations arising from traumatic or medical emergencies; opportunity to approach clinical problems in emergency medicine with emphasis on the pathophysiology of disease processes as the basis for efficient and rational initial emergency management.

-156 Clinical Externship for the Paramedic 3 Units
+Practice to enhance the student's knowledge of and ability to diagnose and treat signs of traumatic emergencies and/or medical emergencies and respond to specific emergency situations arising from traumatic or medical emergencies; opportunity to approach clinical problems in emergency medicine with emphasis on the pathophysiology of disease processes as the basis tor efficient and rational initial emergency management.
+156 Clinical Externship for the Paramedic 11/2 Units

-Prerequisite: EMS 151, 152, 153, 154, 155
+Prerequisite: EMS 151, 152, 153, 154, 155.
+Clinic: 120 hours per semester

-Practice to enhance the student's knowledge in regard to administration of emergency medicine in a clinical setting; opportunity to assist and observe in emergency rooms under the direct supervision of staff members of the treating facility, as well as in other clinical areas of the treating facility.
+Practice to enhance the student's knowledge of administration of emergency medicine in a clinical setting; opportunity to assist and observe in emergency rooms under the direct supervision of staff members of the treating facility, as well as in other clinical areas of the treating facility.